FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 output_folder <- "E:/DATA/Ineval/outputs/AE"
 ```

 Additional parameters are required.
-First are those needed for define high and low academic performance (AP):
+First are those needed for define high and low academic performance (AP) classes based in a score threshold:

 ```{r eval=F}
 #AP score column name (it should be numeric)